collated by Dr Louise Santhanam, General Practitioner

 Unicef UK Baby Friendly Initiative: Support for Parents The UK branch of the accreditation programme of Unicef/World Health Organisation, designed to support breastfeeding and parent infant relationships by working with public services to improve standards of care.
 This section of the BFI website details what parents can expect from a Baby Friendly accredited setting and links to information on breastfeeding support and the management of breastfeeding problems.

-NHS Choices: Breastfeeding Help and Support Details the different locations where breastfeeding support can be found and links to the Mother Support Organisations.
+NHS Website: Breastfeeding Help and Support Details the different locations where breastfeeding support can be found and links to the Mother Support Organisations.

 NHS Amazing Breastmilk Website Developed in Cheshire and Merseyside with advice about breastfeeding, breastfeeding problems and signposting to support.